01 February 2026 - Can Bouncy Castles Go Outside on Hard Surfaces?

 Unfortunately, not every company follows the rules.
 Some will take shortcuts that put children at risk and invalidate insurance.

-A properly run inflatable business will always say no if something isn’t safe — even if it means turning down work.
+A properly run inflatable business will always say no if something is not safe, even if it means turning down work.

 << Return to news